by: James Burr

-So she dug out an old copy of the local free newspaper and then with an oversized pair of scissors she set about hacking at the news stories, the tales of new gym openings, charity fun runs or disgraced local Councillors just waiting to be made into something fresh.
-She then took the words and started rearranging them, creating phrases, then sentences then finally new stories, of a sort.
+So she dug out an old copy of the local free newspaper and then with an oversized pair of scissors she set about hacking at the news stories, the tales of new gym openings, charity fun runs, or disgraced local Councillors just waiting to be made into something fresh.
+She then took the words and started rearranging them, creating phrases, then

 The Writer glanced around her bedsit, content with her new, collage creation.

 It was then that she saw her podgy thighs, untoned despite hours of jogging, her pot belly, flabby and round despite the yoga.
 She paused for a moment, irritated that the unyielding nature of her body should upset the creative harmony of her new work before remembering that

 So she reached for the scissors and started hacking at herself, cutting and slicing, in this last creative game and final act of

 Aaron Burr shot Alexander Hamilton while serving as the US vice president.
 James Burr is the author of the collection Ugly Stories for Beautiful People and is currently putting the finishing touches to his second collection, State of the Nation, and a work of non-fiction which will, he is sure, make him richer than his wildest dreams.
 When not deluding himself about future success, he can be found